 Why Using CytoSpec 64-bit?

-Exceptions: import routine for Thermo/Raman data files
+Exceptions: import routines for Thermo/Raman data files and for

 Specification of computer configuration